gecio/gecio.github.io/docs/_imke/clusterlifecycle/cnichoices/index.en.md

 If you want to utilize Cilium features to the fullest you need to set the proxy mode to *eBPF* after choosing the CNI (this can only be done if Konnectivity is chosen as well!).
-Another requirement for Cilium (and especially the eBFP proxy mode) is that the OS image needs to run a fairly recent kernel to be able to support all functionality of the CNI (which is the case with our flatcar images!).
+Another requirement for Cilium (and especially the eBFP proxy mode) is that the OS image needs to run a fairly recent kernel to be able to support all functionality of the CNI which is the case with our flatcar images!
-A compatibility matrix can be found [here](https://docs.cilium.io/en/stable/operations/system_requirements/).

 Cilium is under heavy development so new features as well as bugfixes are released regularly.